Thank you to everyone who took part in our first-ever OPENminds Virtual Showcase!

-Welcome to our first-ever OPENminds Virtual Showcase!!
 Our top student E-Teams put together 90-second video pitches demonstrating their ground-breaking innovations.
-You have an opportunity to “invest” in your favorite team.
-The team receiving the most investment will win a $1,000 prize.
-The second and third place teams will win $500 and $250, respectively.
+Participants and others in the community “invested” in their favorite team.
+TRIC Robotics received the most investment—and won a $1,000 prize.
+The second and third place teams, INSU Health Design and hDrop, won $500 and $250, respectively.

 Watch the video pitches below: